Primary Insomnia Causes, Treatment & Link to Depression

 - Emotionally, persons with childhood-onset insomnia are often repressors, denying and minimizing emotional problems.

-- Sleep habits review.
+- Sleep Habits Review.
 In addition to asking you sleep-related questions, your doctor may have you complete a questionnaire to determine your sleep-wake pattern and your level of daytime sleepiness.
 You may also be asked to keep a sleep diary for a couple of weeks.

-Effects of Pimary Insomnia
+Effects of Primary Insomnia

 - Irritability or anger